Manage Values

 # Display the latest version

-$ rot val-dis mykeyring -v mykeyring/test
+$ rot value-display mykeyring -v mykeyring/test

 123